simonescaccia/Autonomous-Dog-Feeder/README.md

 ## What data are collected and by which sensors?

+We want to collect the food and water consumption of the dog, during the day.
+By observing the sample data on load cells, we want to compute locally the amount of food and water consumed by the dog.
+Then, we want to send the computed data to the cloud-based service to store them and make them available to the dog owner.

 ### Sensors accuracy, the unit of measurement and periodicity

 - The **load cell** sensor to measure the weight of the food in the bowl has a capacity of 5 Kg since the 1 Kg load cell is not suitable for large breeds of dogs.